Executive Program · 2026 Cohort 1

 Seminar window: 18:00–20:00 AEDT / 14:30–16:30 IST.

-The primary intake for Cohort 1 and the program’s anchor discussion environment.
+This is the primary intake for Cohort 1 and the anchor discussion environment.

 Note on cohort scheduling: To preserve discussion quality, IPSC runs live cohorts where there is sufficient confirmed demand.
-If a cohort is sequenced for a future intake, applicants are offered placement in an alternative time-zone cohort where feasible.
+If a cohort is sequenced for a future intake, applicants may be offered placement in an alternative time-zone cohort where feasible.